 Alfred started to sell other car make parts but continued to keep his focus on Volkswagen.
 After hiring his two sons, Alfred moved the shop in 1985 to its present location.

 Alfred retired from Basco in the early 1990s and sold Basco to his son, Allen.
 Allen continued selling parts, accessories, and servicing Volkswagens.
 Allen retired in 2010 and one of his longtime friends Vince chichak took over.

 Vince Chichak retired in 2016 and sold the business to Tiger Yang.
-Today, Basco Auto specializes in European and Japanese vehicles and will also work on all other makes.
+Today, Basco Auto still specializes in Volkswagens, also in other European and Japanese vehicles.